qatrackplus/qcpump/README.md

 QCPump
 ======

-In simple terms QCPump is an extensible utility for extracting data from various sources (databases, filesystem etc) and moving it to other locations.
-The primary use of QCPump is currently for extracting data from SNC Daily QA3 databases (Firebird & Atlas) and uploading it to QATrack+ via QATrack+'s API.
+QCPump is an extensible utility for extracting data from various sources (databases, filesystem etc) and moving it to other locations.
+Currently the primary use of QCPump is for extracting data from SNC Daily QA3 databases (Firebird & Atlas), Varian MPC results files and other file types (coming soon), and uploading it to QATrack+ via QATrack+'s API.

 Documentation